 We have chosen the Professional Licentiate qualification therefore as it best represents what we offer: a professional vocational training in a healthcare system that combines science, technical skill, and artistry.

 It is worth repeating, in case you missed it earlier, that our classroom schedule includes a very high proportion of clinical skills hours, and our schedules are carefully balanced to ensure that practical teaching is at optimum levels.
-In fact, you will be benefiting from over 140 additional hours of in-class skills tuition than some other courses.
+You will benefit from over 140 additional hours of in-class skills tuition than some other courses.
 Skills classes will focus on pulse taking, point location, anatomy (don’t panic!), clinical skills such as needling, working with patients, and those all important colour, sound, odour and emotion based diagnostic skills.
 This means that at the end of a long week you should find classes invigorating and motivating, and have no problems staying awake!
 Of course there is a lot of practice to do at home, and you will be given guidance and support in this too, including how to access local point location groups, and how best to practise your pulse taking and other skills (not needling!) on colleagues, friends and family.